 Step 8 – Close the deal

-Your lender will furnish you with a Loan Estimate (LE) detailing your closing costs within three days of receiving your loan application.
-You'll get a Loan Estimate (LE) of closing costs from your lender within three days of accepting your loan application.
-The estimate is based on the loan amount.
-RESPA requirements dictate that it has to involve all closing costs and fall within a tight range of accuracy, and I'll study the estimate and let you know if it all looks good.
+You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of receiving your application.
+This estimate rests on the loan amount, and RESPA requirements mandate that it has to contain all closing costs and be within a precise range of accuracy.
+I'll study the estimate and let you know if it all looks okay.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you have any questions, make sure you call me at (918) 970-4000 or e-mail me at .
+And if you have any questions, simply call me at (918) 970-4000 or e-mail me at .